-The power transfer capability between regions must be determined by the process set out in rules 5.6 and 5.6A.
+The power transfer capability between regions must be determined by the process set out in Part B of Chapter 5.

 The following paragraphs of this section set out a framework within which Network Service Providers must describe to AEMO the levels of network service that apply for power transfer between regions.
 In cases where power transfer capability is determined by stability considerations on the power system (refer to clause S5.1.8 of this schedule) it is expected that line outages within transmission networks within a region will weaken the network so as to result in reduced power transfer capability even in the absence of outages of the lines between regions.